stolostron/multicluster-observability-operator/operators/endpointmetrics/doc/design/addon-status.md

 stateDiagram-v2
     UpdateSuccesful --> ForwardSuccessful
     ForwardSuccessful --> UpdateSuccesful
-    UpdateFailure --> UpdateSuccesful
+    UpdateFailed --> UpdateSuccesful
+    UpdateSuccesful --> UpdateFailed
-    UpdateSuccesful --> UpdateFailure
+    UpdateSuccesful --> ForwardFailed
-    ForwardSuccessful --> UpdateFailure
+    ForwardSuccessful --> UpdateFailed
-    ForwardFailure --> UpdateFailure
+    ForwardFailed --> UpdateFailed
-    ForwardFailure --> ForwardSuccessful
+    ForwardFailed --> ForwardSuccessful
-    ForwardFailure --> UpdateSuccesful
+    ForwardFailed --> UpdateSuccesful
-    ForwardSuccessful --> ForwardFailure
+    ForwardSuccessful --> ForwardFailed
 ```

 Notes:

-- The transitions toward the reason **UpdateSuccesful** are only triggered when the **deployement** resource is updated or created.
-For example, we avoid flipping the state if only the service resource is updated, to prevent unnecessary and confusing state changes.
+- The transitions toward the reason **UpdateSuccesful** are only triggered when the **deployement** resource kind is updated or created.
+For example, we avoid flipping the state if only the service resource kind is updated, to prevent unnecessary and confusing state changes.
 - To keep the state diagram readable, we have omitted **NotSupported** and **Disabled** reasons.
-They are directly set on the standard **Degraded** type by the endpoint operator.
-And in that case, there is no aggragation of atomic metric collectors states as they are not deployed.
 There is no restriction to transition toward these reasons.
-Transitions from these reasons are restricted to **UpdateSuccesful** or **UpdateFailure**.
+Transitions from these reasons are restricted to **UpdateSuccesful** or **UpdateFailed**.